firefoxfoxthrot/developer-web-site/_pages/lifehash-bestpractices.md

 The biggest challenge in using LifeHash is in determining how to ensure the LifeHash that's being tested against is valid.

-First, we need ways to ensure that a LifeHash wasn't created by a hacker.
+First, you need ways to ensure that a LifeHash wasn't created by a hacker.
 If a hacker fakes a bit of data, and then makes a valid LifeHash based on that data, then nothing is gained.

-Second, we need to be aware that there will be ways to throw CPUs at LifeHashes to produce near-matches, just as is the case with normal hashes.
+Second, you need to be aware that there will be ways to throw CPUs at LifeHashes to produce near-matches, just as is the case with normal hashes.

 The best solution for these challenges is to consider LifeHashes one tool in a larger arsenal.
-If we make sure we know the identity of senders, through closely held devices, certs, or peer-to-peer connections; and if we check other data such as the digital hash itself; then we can increase our security through the examination of a LifeHash as well.
+If you make sure you know the identity of senders, through closely held devices, certs, or peer-to-peer connections; and if you check other data such as the digital hash itself; then you can increase our security through the examination of a LifeHash as well.

 ## Library Usage